ZTL-UwU/waveforge/README.md

 ## Acknowledgements

-We would like to thank [ZTL-UwU](https://github.com/ZTL-UwU/) for their help with early testing and feedback.
+We would like to thank [ZTL-UwU](https://github.com/ZTL-UwU/) for their help with pixel art, as well as their early testing and feedback.

 We would also like to thank the following open source projects for making this game possible: